Primary Application

 Applicants may claim an entitlement to an easement based on documentary title.
 Claims can only be made when:

-• the land forming part or whole of the dominant tenement is currently under full Torrens title and is held by the applicant, who wishes to have the right entered as a notification on the existing title.
+• the land forming part or whole of the dominant tenement is currently under full Torrens Title and is held by the applicant, who wishes to have the right entered as a notification on the existing title.

 Plan requirements